pravega/zookeeper-operator/README.md

 ```

-Additionally, output of the Describe command will have the upgrade condition set to false and Pods Ready condition set to True
+Additionally, output of the Describe command will have the `Upgrading` Status set to False and `PodsReady` status set to True.
+Which signifies upgrade is completed.
+As shown Below :-

 ```
 $ kubectl describe zookeepercluster